Please cite this paper as:

 One way to test the predictions of the theory is to study phase separation in liposomes using non-invasive experimental techniques such as small angle neutron scattering (SANS).
 By appropriately matching the contrast of the lipids (via acyl chains deuteration), it is possible to resolve lateral heterogeneities within the membrane (35).
 Recent work based on neutron scattering of large unilamellar vesicles (LUVs) in conjunction with fluorescence confocal microscopy of giant unilamellar vesicles (GUVs) (45) has provided compelling evidence that melatonin stabilizes the lipid rafts structure in phase-separating model membranes.
 One may also use SANS to decipher phases of the membrane (see Figure 1).
 Below, we review the details of the SANS analysis.
 A dilute solution of liposomes yields a neutron scattering spectrum with intensity given by

-where Iinc. is a constant incoherent scattering contribution, I0 is a constant of proportionality dependent on the vesicle density in solution, where we integrate over all possible orientations q of the wavevector q.
+where Iinc. is a constant incoherent scattering contribution, I0 is a constant of proportionality dependent on the vesicle density in solution, where we integrate over all possible orientations Ωq of the wavevector q.
 The average ⟨…⟩ indicates both a thermal average and an average over the various vesicle sizes in solution.
-The factor FR(qis the Fourier-transformed scattering length density δρ(r) for a vesicle of a fixed radius RFR(q)= - ∫dr e-iq⋅r δρ(r).
+The factor FR(q) is the Fourier-transformed scattering length density δρ(r) for a vesicle of a fixed radius R: FR(q)= - ∫dr e-iq⋅r δρ(r).

 The factor FR(q) captures the effects of the lateral heterogeneities (lipid rafts) and can be made constant, when the lipids within the membrane are mixed, via an appropriate deuteration of the component lipids.
-A simple model of FR(q) assumes that the vesicle of radius consists of an approximately uniformly dense, spherical lipid bilayer of thickness t.
+A simple model of FR(q) assumes that the vesicle of radius R consists of an approximately uniformly dense, spherical lipid bilayer of thickness t.
 This shell model for δρ(r) reads

-δρ(r) = ψ(θ, φ)(Θ(|r| − t/2) − Θ(|r| − − t/2)) − ρs(4)
+δρ(r) = ψ(θ, φ)(Θ(|r| − R + t/2) − Θ(|r| − R − t/2)) − ρs, (4)

-with Θ(x) = 0 for ≤ 0 and Θ(x) = 1 for x > 0 the Heaviside step function and ρs the constant scattering length density of the solvent.
+with Θ(x) = 0 for x ≤ 0 and Θ(x) = 1 for x > 0 the Heaviside step function and ρs the constant scattering length density of the solvent.
 Then, the lateral structure of nanoscopic lipid rafts can be captured by the function ψ(θ, φ) defined on the spherical surface of the vesicle.

-The surface function ψ(θ, φ) can be expanded in spherical harmonics aaaa.jpg.
+The surface function ψ(θ, φ) can be expanded in spherical harmonics .
 By fitting the shell model to SANS data, it is possible to extract the power spectrum of the spherical harmonic modes of ψ(θ, φ).
 This power spectrum has a different form depending on the lipid phase.
-For example, one can differentiate between a microemulsion and a simple phase- separating system by observing that the mode magnitudes bbb.jpg are proportional to
+For example, one can differentiate between a microemulsion and a simple phase- separating system by observing that the mode magnitudes are proportional to

-E5.jpg (5)
+(5)

 implying a microemulsion or a phase-separating system, respectively.
 Here ξmicro. and ξps are correlation lengths of the corresponding phases.
-The mode corresponds to the characteristic length scale of the microemulsion:x4.jpg.
+The mode corresponds to the characteristic length scale of the microemulsion:.
 The SANS data in Figure 4 is consistent with both scenarios, however, it is difficult to resolve the scattering peak corresponding to the lipid rafts.
 Further studies, including a more careful contrast matching that removes signal contamination from the melatonin itself, are necessary to understand the precise phase behavior of these model membranes in the presence of melatonin.
 Nevertheless, the SANS data can be used to identify general trends, such as the increase of lipid raft size upon increasing concentration of melatonin.

 Fig. 4.
 Small-angle neutron scattering data from LUVs (50 nm in diameter) in the presence of 10% melatonin (red points) and in the absence of melatonin (blue points), reproduced from Ref.
 (45).

 The black dashed lines are fits to scattering data based on predictions from the theory related to the microemulsion phase (see Eq.
 (5)) taking into account the scattering signal from the lipids.
-Note that the addition of melatonin is consistent with the lipid raft formation of larger size as the scattering intensitpeak shifts to smaller q values and becomes more prominent for φmel = 0.1.
+Note that the addition of melatonin is consistent with the lipid raft formation of larger size as the scattering intensity peak shifts to smaller q values and becomes more prominent for φmel = 0.1.

 2.2.
 Molecular insights into the force from lipids and lipid raft vibrational patterns.

-Figure 5b demonstrates phonon dispersion relationships of a single component 1,2- dipalmitoyl-sn-glycero-3-phosphocholine (DPPC) membrane in the gel (20 C) and fluid (45 C) phase, as measured by IXS.
+Figure 5b demonstrates phonon dispersion relationships of a single component 1,2- dipalmitoyl-sn-glycero-3-phosphocholine (DPPC) membrane in the gel (20 ◦C) and fluid (45 ◦C) phase, as measured by IXS.
 Despite numerous experimental attempts, the existence of transverse phonon excitations with (low-E, low-Q) gaps were observed for the first time by Zhernenkov et al. (50) (Figure 5b) and the experimental data is in good agreement with the phonon theory of liquids (51–53).
 The speed of sound in the DPPC membrane was estimated as 2532 m/s in the gel phase, and as 2241 m/s in the fluid phase.

 Fig. 5. (a) A schematic of an inelastic X-ray scattering experiment probing the transverse phononic excitations of a lipid bilayer.
-E(Q) profiles of phonon dispersion relationships of a DPPC membrane in gel (20 C) and fluid (45 C) phases. (b) The compelling experimental evidence of the phonon gap in the phospholipid membrane at low-energy and low-momentum values.
+E(Q) profiles of phonon dispersion relationships of a DPPC membrane in gel (20 ◦C) and fluid (45 ◦C) phases. (b) The compelling experimental evidence of the phonon gap in the phospholipid membrane at low-energy and low-momentum values.
 Figure was adapted from Zhernenkov et al. (50).

 Importantly, the presence of compression and shear forces with the re-emergent behavior of transverse phonon gaps are responsible for the formation of lipid rafts at nanometer length scale.
 Therefore, nanometer-sized lipid rafts are transient existing at the specific (picoseconds) time scale (15, 46).
 Indeed, longitudinal phonon excitations can exist and propagate in perfectly arranged molecular assemblies such as crystalline solids as well as in highly disordered materials (54).
 In contrast, transverse phonon excitations are unable to propagate in disordered materials at low frequencies including phospholipid membranes since their shear restoring forces get overdamped beyond a few nanometers (15).
 In this regard, permanent existence of compression waves and transient behavior of shear forces at high frequencies is responsible for the formation and dissolution of lipid rafts, making molecular-level stress propagation possible.
 The molecular stress transfer is enabled within the biological membranes, and it includes the following sequence of dynamic events: elastic formation of lipid rafts, picosecond time nearest lipid neighbor rattling, followed by lipid raft relaxation processes as a result of the elastic to viscous crossover in the vibrational spectrum (55) due to emergent transverse phonon gaps making nanoscopic lipid rafts diffusive (46).
 The formation and dissolution of transient lipid rafts occurs randomly throughout the membrane.
 Therefore, the vibrational landscape of the membrane at this fundamental time scale is reminiscent of a surface of a boiling soup.

 The molecular stress propagation in biological membranes is akin to a pulse propagation due to the transient nature of nanoscopic lipid rafts.
 The acoustic properties of transient lipid rafts can be changed upon melatonin inclusion, as observed in DMPC-Cholesterol membranes via IXS.
-Specifically, in the presence of melatonin the speed of sound in the DPPC-Chol membrane was increased from 1860 ± 300 m/s to 2128 ±124 m/s, and the lifetime of transient lipid rafts also increased from 4.6 ps to 8.3 ps.
+Specifically, in the presence of melatonin the speed of sound in the DPPC-Chol membrane was increased from ∼1860 ± 300 m/s to ∼2128 ±124 m/s, and the lifetime of transient lipid rafts also increased from ∼4.6 ps to ∼8.3 ps.
 This means that the presence of melatonin makes lipid rafts stiffer protecting their structural integrity.
 The melatonin-enhanced rigidity of lipid rafts also implies their increased mobility due to increased overall membrane fluidity and decreased viscosity at macroscopic length scale (56).
 In other words, the membrane becomes more fluid at longer time scales in the presence of melatonin, and at the microscopic scale lipid rafts become more rigid and mobile, sustaining their biophysical functionalities (15, 46).

 Figure 6 shows phonon excitations of a DPPC-Chol system.
 Interestingly, both acoustic and optical phonon modes are insensitive to temperature change and independent of cholesterol concentrations.
-The existence of a truncated optical branch at Qcutoff =7 nm−1 implies the existence of nanoscopic cholesterol-enriched lipid rafts with a size of 9 ˚in diameter.
+The existence of a truncated optical branch at Qcutoff =7 nm−1 implies the existence of nanoscopic cholesterol-enriched lipid rafts with a size of ∼ 9 ˚A in diameter.
 Figure 6d shows the coexistence of liquid ordered and liquid disordered lipid phases.
 The ordered phase consists of strongly correlated lipid-cholesterol molecules.
-The optical phonon branch is truncated at 7 nm−1 due to the finite size effect, which was also detected in vibrational patterns of liquid crystals (58), and nanostructured germanium (59).
+The optical phonon branch is truncated at Q ∼ 7 nm−1 due to the finite size effect, which was also detected in vibrational patterns of liquid crystals (58), and nanostructured germanium (59).

 Fig. 6.
 Phospholipid vibrational patterns.

-At 25 C (a) and 45 C (b) in the presence of cholesterol. (c) A schematic representation of longitudinal acoustic (LA) and transverse acoustic (TA) modes in the phase-separated membranes.
+At 25 ◦C (a) and 45 ◦C (b) in the presence of cholesterol. (c) A schematic representation of longitudinal acoustic (LA) and transverse acoustic (TA) modes in the phase-separated membranes.
 An optical phonon branch at E(Q) ~5.5 meV is truncated at low-Q end at ~7 nm−1 at different cholesterol concentrations (6.5 up to 35 mole%). (d) Coexistence of liquid ordered and liquid disordered lipid phases.
 The figure was adapted from Soloviov et al. (57).

-Interestingly, the presence of melatonin increases the speed of sound in lipid rafts of DMPC-Cholesterol biomembranes, as already above, from 1860 ± 300 m/s to 2128 ± 124 m/s because of strong melatonin-lipid interactions increasing both the lipid tail packing and area per lipid (46).
+Interestingly, the presence of melatonin increases the speed of sound in lipid rafts of DMPC-Cholesterol biomembranes, as already above, from ∼1860 ± 300 m/s to ∼2128 ± 124 m/s because of strong melatonin-lipid interactions increasing both the lipid tail packing and area per lipid (46).
 Additionally, the self-diffusion coefficient of lipids is reduced due to the presence of melatonin facilitating molecular level dynamic barrier that depresses the permeation of small molecules such as oxygen practically functioning as an antioxidant (15, 46).
 Finally, optical phonon excitations in DMPC-Chol membranes form a lattice-like vibrational landscape comprising longitudinal and transverse non-propagating waves, also known as standing waves.
 Melatonin at high concentrations eliminates vibrational patterns which also implies no energy transfer.
 However, melatonin has no effect on truncated optical modes generated by lipid-cholesterol pairs.
 In this regard, this is the molecular level evidence that melatonin strongly affects the water-membrane interface slowing down the permeation of small molecules such as water and oxygen (15, 46).
 In summary, structure and multiscale dynamics of lipid membranes can strongly be influenced by melatonin.
 Importantly, heterogeneous lateral structure of lipid rafts can be preserved in the presence of melatonin at high concentrations as revealed by different experimental techniques and theoretical approaches.

 3. CONCLUSIONS